Nritya-Lang/book/src/std/10-std-sys.md

 # Sys

-The **sys** module provides information and control of the feral interpreter
+The **sys** module provides information and control of the nritya interpreter

 All the given examples assume the following imports:
 ```